-The fair value of the senior preferred stock considers the amount of forecasted dividend payments.
+The fair value of the senior preferred stock considers the amount of forecasted cash flows to equity.
 The fair valuations assume that a hypothetical buyer would acquire the discounted dividend stream as of the transaction date.
-The fair value of the senior preferred stock increased as of September 30, 2018 when compared to September 30, 2017, reflecting higher forecasted GSE net income, mainly driven by the reduction in the U.S. corporate tax rate resulting from the December 22, 2017 enactment of the Tax Cuts and Jobs Act (P.L.
-115-97), a lower discount rate driven by lower volatility among comparable companies, as well as a reduction in the market value of the GSEs' other equity securities that comprise their total equity value.
+The fair value of the senior preferred stock decreased as of September 30, 2019 when compared to September 30, 2018, mainly driven by the increase in the market value of the GSEs' other equity securities that comprise the GSEs' total equity value.
+The effect of the market value increase was partially offset by a lower discount rate, driven by a lower risk-free rate and reduced volatility among comparable companies.

 Factors impacting the fair value of the warrants include the nominal exercise price and the large number of potential exercise shares, the market trading of the common stock that underlies the warrants as of September 30, the principal market, and the market participants.
 Other factors impacting the fair value include, among other things, the holding period risk related directly to the assumption of the amount of time that it will take to sell the exercised shares without depressing the market.
-The fair value of the warrants decreased at the end of fiscal year 2018, when compared to 2017, primarily due to decreases in the market price of the underlying common stock of each GSE.
+The fair value of the warrants increased at the end of fiscal year 2019, when compared to 2018, primarily due to increases in the market price of the underlying common stock of each GSE.